WillEngler/willengler.github.io/content/Nontechnical/good-boy.md

 I stayed with a family this week that reminded me of the intense joy  that comes from living with a close family.
 What made it more striking was that I had recently met travelers who had left everything behind to avoid precisely that.

-I met up on Monday with a friend from Pittsburgh, Connor.
+I met up on Monday with Connor, a friend from Pittsburgh.
 I stayed for a few nights with la familia Flores, Connor's Costa Rican host family.
 When people talk about Costa Rican hospitality, they're talking about people like the Floreses.
 They are uncommonly warm as they ask me about my day, patiently correct my Spanish, and insist I take seconds at dinner.
 And Papá is a trickster.
-We conspired to convince Laura, a Chines exchange student in the house, that I am a young millionaire from London touring Latin America to scout new markets for the family business.
+We conspired to convince Laura, a Chinese exchange student in the house, that I am a young millionaire from London touring Latin America to scout new markets for the family business.

-The Flores household is a good example of a typically Latin American multigenerational household.
+The Floreses exemplify a typically Latin American multigenerational household.
 In preparation for a month in Medellín, I've been reading the great Colombian novel _One Hundred Years of Solitude_.
-Just as the Buendia estate keeps growing to accomodate their ever-expanding family, the Floreses added a second story to house children, than grandchildren, then students who wander in from around the world.
+Just as the Buendía estate keeps growing to accomodate their ever-expanding family, the Floreses added a second story to house children, than grandchildren, then students who wander in from around the world.

 Having all these people together can be joyous.